-Third Georgic [excerpt]
+Third Georgic [Excerpt]

-Translated by John Dryden
+Translated from the Latin by John Dryden

 Thus every Creature, and of every Kind,